BasicCode/STM32MP151_Dev_Board_Buildroot/README.md

 * The *X11* package is included, and it tries to run as a service at startup.
 However the default configuration is incorrect and it only shows a black screen.
 To prevent X11 from starting, remove the file */etc/init.d/S40xorg*, or add a working *xorg.conf* file to the *overlay* folder.

+* esp8089 driver does not seem to build on Linux 6.3.
+Probably won't fix this.

 ### The Overlay Folder
 There are a few config files in the overlay file for either quality of life, or to make things actually work.
 Most are optional depending, or may even conflict with your desired settings.
 * **\boot\extlinux.conf** - Required to boot linux.
 U-Boot will look for this.